Billboards for Small Businesses: 7 Reasons To Think Twiceby Emma Siemasko Published in Off the Ground on

 And with no further adieu, my findings:

-How much does a billboard cost?
+They’re expensive!
 I set out to find how much billboards cost in a few different parts of the country to get a handle on how much cash they eat up.

 To most small business owners and entrepreneurs, this is a lot of money– money that could be better spent on SEO, upgrading a product, or even buying a branded car.